Lattices in rigid analytic representations: Arithmetic applications

 We thank Alexandre Maksoud for pointing us to the following (conjectural) example of an explicit equation for a Hida family.
 In \cite[Section 7.3]{ghadim}, Dimitrov and Ghate guess the existence of a 3-adic Hida family of tame level 13 and ring of functions

-$T$ being the weight variable.
+$T$ the weight variable.
 Clearly $\Z_3[[T]]\to\mathbb I$ is only ramified at $T=0$, which corresponds to weight 1 in the normalization of \emph{loc. cit.}.
-Therefore, Corollary \ref{corhida} gives that any two classical eigenforms appearing in $\mathbb I$ are congruent mod $3^n$ as soon as their weights are congruent to 1 mod $3^{n-1}$.
+Then Corollary \ref{corhida} gives that any two classical eigenforms appearing in $\mathbb I$ are congruent mod $3^n$ if their weights are congruent to 1 mod $3^{n-1}$.